santosh131/CoreWithEntityFramework/README.md

 ## FluentApi

-> Foreign Key properties can be configured by using HasFoerignKey method which takes lambda expression that represents the property to be used as properties.
+> Foreign Key properties can be configured by using HasForeignKey method which takes lambda expression that represents the property to be used as properties.

 | Method          	| Usage                                                         	|
 |-----------------	|---------------------------------------------------------------	|